 The study investigated academic impairment and social support as predictors of resilient behavior among physically challenged in-school adolescents in Lagos and Ekiti States, Southwestern Nigeria.
-Four hypotheses were tested, all at a significance level of p < 0.01.
-The hypothesis that academic impairment would independently predict resilient behavior was supported.
-Results indicated that academic impairment negatively influenced resilience among participants.
-Physically challenged in-school adolescents experience difficulties with reading, note-taking, social skills, test-taking, and time management, all of which affect their academic performance and diminishing their capacity to develop resilience in learning and acquiring new skills.
+Four hypotheses were tested and confirmed at a p < 0.01 significance level.
+The hypothesis that academic impairment would independently predict resilient behavior among physically challenged in-school adolescents was supported.
+The results indicated that academic impairment negatively influenced resilient behavior among the study participants.
+Physically challenged in-school adolescents experience difficulties with reading, note-taking, social skills, test-taking, and time management, all affecting their academic performance and diminishing their resilience in learning and acquiring new skills.

 This finding supports previous results indicating that academic impairment predicts resilient behavior (Daramola, 2023; Kahn et al., 2019; Keenan et al., 2019; Ko & Chang, 2019).
-Specifically, it corroborates Van der Meulen et al. (2020), who reported that physically challenged in-school adolescents with higher levels of academic impairment tended to exhibit greater resilient behavior.
+Specifically, the present result corroborates the finding of Van der Meulen et al. (2020), who reported that physically challenged in-school adolescents with higher levels of academic impairment tended to exhibit greater resilient behavior.

-The hypothesis that social support (from significant others, family, and friends) would jointly and independently predict resilient behavior among physically challenged in-school adolescents was partially supported.
-Results revealed that support from significant others independently predicted resilient behavior among the study participants, while support from family and friends does not significantly influence resilient behavior.
-Support from significant others is instrumental in fostering resilient attitudes among participants.
-When these adolescents perceive that others are willing to assist them, their sense of resilience is strengthened by hope - the hope to succeed and overcome life's challenges.
+The hypothesis that social support (from significant others, family, and friends) would jointly and independently predict resilient behavior among physically challenged in-school adolescents was partially confirmed.
+The results revealed that support from significant others independently predicts resilient behavior among the study participants, while support from family and friends does not significantly influence resilient behavior.
+Support from significant others is instrumental in fostering resilient attitudes among the participants.
+When physically challenged inschool adolescents perceive that others are willing to help them in their situations, their sense of resilience is strengthened by hope - the hope to succeed and overcome life's challenges.
 This finding aligns with previous studies suggesting that social support predicts resilient behavior, particularly among physically challenged in-school adolescents (Anthony & Mol, 2017; Rizzi & Giuffo, 2023).
-Although family is traditionally viewed as a primary source of social support for physically challenged in-school adolescents (Fingerman et al., 2016; Roming & Howard, 2019), this study demonstrates that support from significant others is a stronger predictor of resilient behavior.
-One possible explanation is that individuals daily interacting with these adolescents - such as teachers, caregivers, or peers - may be more immediately available and emotionally supportive than parents, who may live far away, visit infrequently, or have limited involvement.
+Although family is traditionally viewed as a primary source of social support for physically challenged in-school adolescents (Fingerman et al., 2016; Roming & Howard, 2019), this study empirically demonstrates that support from significant others is a more significant predictor of resilient behavior among the participants.
+One possible explanation is that the individuals these adolescents interact with daily - such as teachers, caregivers, or peers - may be more immediately available and emotionally supportive than their parents, who may live far away, visit infrequently, or not be involved.

-The hypothesis that academic impairment and social support (from significant others, family, and friends) would jointly predict resilient behavior among study participants was supported.
+The hypothesis that academic impairment and social support (support from significant others, family, and friends) would jointly predict resilient behavior among study participants was supported.
 Academic impairment, family support, significant others' support, and friends' support collectively predicted resilient behavior among physically challenged in-school adolescents.
-This indicates that the interaction between academic impairment and social support contributes to the development of strong resilience in this group of individuals with special needs.
+This means that the interaction between academic impairment and social support contributes to developing strong, resilient behavior among this group of individuals with special needs.
 This finding supports the result of Rahat & Ilhan (2016), who found that academic impairment and social support are strong predictors of resilient behavior among physically challenged inschool adolescents.
-Similarly, Daramola (2023) reinforces this conclusion, indicating that academic impairment and social support help those adolescents navigate life and develop resilience in the face of adversity, fostering peace of mind and a sense of fulfillment.
+Similarly, the findings of Daramola (2023) reinforce this conclusion, indicating that academic impairment and social support help physically challenged in-school adolescents navigate life and develop resilient behavior in the face of adversity with peace of mind and a sense of fulfillment.